Mortgage Sorter

-One thing that applies to almost all types of mortgage is the choice of a fixed rate mortgage or one with a variable interest rate.
+One thing that applies to almost all types of UK mortgage is whether you should choose a fixed rate mortgage or one with a variable interest rate.

 The best choice depends on your own circumstances and to an extent on interest rate levels at the time, but things to consider are: